Comba92/nen-emulator/README.md

 - [x] Games with [tricky and obscure behaviour](https://www.nesdev.org/wiki/Tricky-to-emulate_games) run correctly, except for one or two exceptions.
 For more information:
 - [x] BATTLETOADS & BATTLETOADS 2 RUN!
 - [x] All [nametable mirrorings](https://www.nesdev.org/wiki/Mirroring) are supported.
+- [x] RAM random initializing for games which uses it to seed RNG

 - [x] [iNes](https://www.nesdev.org/wiki/INES) and [NES2.0](https://www.nesdev.org/wiki/NES_2.0) headers are supported.
 - [x] Zip files are supported.